How many schools are involved in your BYOT program?

 Did the school system have to upgrade the wireless network?

-Four years ago through special purpose funding approved by the Forsyth County Voters, the district installed a wireless network in every school.
-Even four years ago, the district was already planning ahead for the time when students would bring in their own technology.
-After 4 years in use, the district has upgraded that infrastructure to the 802.11N protocol.
+Through special purpose funding approved by the Forsyth County Voters, the district installed a wireless network in every school in 2007.
+Even then, the district was already planning ahead for the time when students would bring in their own technology.
+Since then, the district upgraded that infrastructure to the 802.11N protocol.

 What professional development did you provide your teachers?
 Students?